Servers-for-Hackers/the-book/README.md

 ## Issues, comments, & corrections here!

-If you find any issue such as:
+If you find any issues or have anything to say, such as, but not limited to:

 1. Incorrect or mis-leading information
 2. Typos